ls-rcr/rules/english.md

       9. **Scoreboost**.
 Scoreboosting is repeatedly selling items, weapons, etc, or otherwise increasing your score in a particular class by collaborating with another account or by any other means in order to increase your score at an expedited rate.
 Leaving to evade cooldown timers shall also be considered scoreboosting.
       10. **Improperly use chat channels**:
           1. All chat channels shall be used for their original intended purpose.
 This includes administrative channels such as /ask or /adm.
           2. Under no circumstances shall any non-English language be spoken in main chat.
+This includes class channels such as /cm or /tm.
           3. Do not make /q and/or /reconnect jokes as a way of tricking players to closing/restarting their connection to the server.
           4. Posting links other than those from the domain "ls-rcr.com".
       11. **Improperly utilize the water cannon**.
 The water cannon shall only be used when killing is allowed under rule 2.1.1.